Unveiling Environmental Sensitivity of Individual Gains in Influence Maximization: Experiments

+\textbf{RQ1}~ Results of performance experiments are presented in Table ~\ref{tab:performance_comparison} and a detailed analysis of two datasets is shown in Figure~\ref{comp1} and Figure~\ref{comp2}.
+We can summarize it as four phenomenons: 1) G-CauIM shows slightly improvement over traditional Greedy and improves significantly compared with random selection, while the gap of their curves widens as the seed number increases.
+2) A-CauIM achieves comparable performance with G-CauIM while significantly enhancing efficiency.
+3) The fluctuation amplitude in the G-CauIM curve is relatively small, as demonstrated in Figure~\ref{tab:performance_comparison}, due to its alignment with the dynamic changes in individual effects and support from our Theorem~\ref{theorem_main} and Theorem~\ref{robust_thm} in Theoretical Analysis Section.
+4) Traditional Greedy loses its advantage in most situations and degenerates to the random method.
+More details can be found in Appendix~\ref{expd}.

-\subsubsection{Robustness and Sensitivity Analysis}
+\subsection{Robustness and Sensitivity Analysis}

+Experiments for addressing RQ2 and RQ3 are conducted on A-CauIM.
+It is sufficient since A-CauIM is a learning-based method with slightly more uncertainty but outstanding efficiency.
+We conduct the experiments on the GoodReads dataset for ease of analysis.

-\textbf{RQ2} ~To examine robustness of our model, we add noise $\epsilon_{y}$ to individual ITE simulation results , where $\epsilon_{y} \sim N(0,\sigma^2)$.
-Then, the randomness of experiments comes from two parts: 1) $\epsilon_y$ and 2) the propagation probability $p$.
+\textbf{RQ2 \& RQ3} ~To examine robustness of our model, we add noise $\epsilon_{y}$ to individual ITE simulation results , where $\epsilon_{y} \sim N(0,\sigma^2)$.
+Then, the randomness of experiments comes from three parts: 1) $\epsilon_y$ , 2) the propagation probability $p$ , and 3) the dynamical ITE of each node.
 We modify the scale of the noise and plot corresponding curves.
-Fig.~\ref{robust} can provide the following illustrations: 1) when the noise becomes larger (not exceeding $8$), it is not enough to counter the random variance of the propagation process itself.
-This powerlessness phenomenon is changed until noise reaches $9$.
-2) In the process of seed growth, when the number of seeds is smaller than $9$ in the early stage, the effect of the sum of the noise of the infected nodes is not large.
-Still, after the seeds increases over $14$, the scale of affected nodes rises significantly, for the effect of the sum of noise becomes large.
-Thus, we conclude that our model can maintain a relatively robust state with the $\sigma$ of noise not larger than $10$.
+Figure~\ref{robust} can provide the following illustrations: 1) when the noise becomes larger (not exceeding $9$), it is not enough to counter the random variance of the propagation process and dynamical ITE itself.
+This powerlessness phenomenon is changed until noise reaches $10$. ~2) In the process of seed growth, when the number of seeds is smaller than $10$ in the early stage, the effect of total noise of the infected nodes is not large.
+Still, after the seeds increases over $10$, the scale of affected nodes rises significantly, for the effect of the sum of noise becomes large.
+Thus, we conclude that our model can maintain a relatively robust state with the $\sigma$ of noise not exceed $8$.
 This result is consistent with our theoretical part.
-Other details are presented in Appendix.~\ref{expd}.
+For detailed explanations, please refer to Appendix \ref{expd}.